Could oil-rich Norway save Ukraine?

 To put it in perspective: Ukraine’s annual financing needs hover around €70 billion, according to the European Commission.
 In other words, transferring those excess profits would keep Ukraine’s war machine rumbling along for at least another year.

-Yet, Norway has committed to funding Ukraine with only €23 billion through the year 2030 — a comparably high commitment but still a fraction of the war-time gains.
+Yet, the Norwegian government has proposed to contribute a total of €23 billion to Ukraine between 2023 and 2030 — a comparably high commitment but still a fraction of the war-time gains.

 Successive governments have guarded the fund diligently, limiting annual domestic withdrawals to 3% — though that rule has been bent in crisis, including during the COVID-19 pandemic when the government used the fund to pad the state budget.